 I. COMPENSATED ABSENCES All employees are entitled to two weeks (120 hours for operational employees for odd year ends and 96 hours for operational employees for even year ends as well as 80 hours for office staff employees regardless of year-end) of vacation at the beginning of each fiscal year.
+After fifteen years of service, all employees are entitled to three weeks (168 hours for operational employees and 120 hours for office staff) of vacation at the beginning of each fiscal year.
 Vacation time does not carry over from one year to the next, however, an employee may receive compensation for earned vacation time upon resignation or termination.